sshawn9/my_scripts/README.md

 What confused me is there are `/etc/profile`, `/etc/bash.bashrc` and so on, what's the mechanism between them?
 And how ssh pass environment variables?

 ## test information
-All the scripts should contain a basic test information, and CI is considered.
+All the scripts should contain a basic test information, and CI is considering.

 ## large source file
 I konw it can be stored with git-lfs rather than in this repo directly, or get the source code at scripts running time.